Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 Remember that a food’s acid or alkaline forming tendency in the body is not actually tied to the actual pH of the food itself.
 A food is considered to be acid-forming or alkaline-forming based on the effect to our system after it has been processed in our bodies.
 One common example is that highly acidic lemon juice actually has an alkalizing effect on the body.

-If you’d like more information on this topic, Annemarie Colbin, PhD, and author of Food and Healing, has written a wonderful overview to explain the acid-base balance and health risks that may result from eating a highly acidic diet.
+If you’d like more information on this topic, Annemarie Colbin, PhD, and author of Food and Healing, has written a wonderful book to explain the acid-base balance and health risks that may result from eating a highly acidic diet.

 One easy tip that has an alkalizing effect on the body: drink an eight ounce glass of water each day mixed with 1 teaspoon of Bragg’s raw apple cider vinegar.
-(Optional to add 1 teaspoon of honey).

 If this sounds interesting to you, check with your healthcare practitioner and give it a try!

 Note: This is not a medical website.
 This site is for entertainment purposes only.